dgv/dgv.github.io/_posts/2024-06-15-shokunin-tamashi.md

 Never put a side, I never was a collector, does not make sense for me.

-No one telling me "use this part", "will be better on this way", I had to figure it out, aim for the best design with the parts I had at moment mixing all the sets, I love to build things from my mind, no building instructions, **the joy come from bricks caos**, the flow building it for hours, the creativity associated, another motivation of course is finishing and playing with the object as I thought, how close it looks like as I imagined, **the perfection is the realization of a possibility**.
+No one telling me "use this part", "will be better on this way", I had to figure it out, aim for the best design with the parts I had at moment mixing all the sets, I love to build things from my mind, no building instructions, the joy come from _bricks caos_, the flow building for hours, the creativity associated, another motivation of course is finishing and playing with the object as I thought, how close it looks like as I imagined, the perfection is the realization of a possibility.

-It's funny, because is like Jiro dealing with the tuna available at market.
-For me, more years, more sets, more experiencied I became, more design options, new possibilities.
+It's funny, like Jiro dealing with the fish available at market, I always had to deal with limited set of bricks, more years, more sets, more experiencied I became, more design options, new possibilities.
-I never thought "I wish be out with others" or "I wish have other toys", I'm just happy, I only dream about what I can achieve with other LEGO sets LOL...
+I never thought "I wish be out with others" or "I wish have other toys", I'm just happy, I only dream about what I can achieve with next LEGO sets LOL...

-As you can see it was never discipline, but pure joy, basically had only one toy, but the best one, the same happen years later when my neighboor donated an old Compaq Presario CDS 524 (i486DX4, 16MB RAM, HDD 512MB), finally something else grab my attention like LEGO and soon started to figure how it works and to code some batch scripts, webpages on notepad and make some money selling parts...
+As you can see it was never discipline, but pure joy, basically had only one toy, but the best one, the same happen years later when my neighbor donated an old Compaq Presario CDS 524 (i486DX4, 16MB RAM, HDD 512MB), finally something else grab my attention like LEGO and soon started to figure how it works and to code some batch scripts, webpages on notepad and make some money selling parts...

-We need some practice to learn anything in life, master something can require [10k hours](https://en.wikipedia.org/wiki/Outliers_(book)) deliberatly, _you must build Minimum
+We need some practice to learn anything in life, master something can require [10k hours](https://en.wikipedia.org/wiki/Outliers_(book)) deliberatly, nowadays endevouring _you must build Minimum
 Viable Product first_ they say, what about what matter for you?
 What you proud about?
 How you'll manage the possibilities? **Practice wisely**.

 ## craft and matter